 Early Replacement: The full installation cost is provided in the table above.
 The assumed deferred cost (after 8 years) of replacing existing equipment with a new baseline unit is assumed to be $4,045.
-This cost should be discounted to present value using the utilities’ discount rate.
+This cost should be discounted to present value using the nominal discount rate.

 Loadshape